KarolBedkowski/webmon/README.rst

   lines

 `get-elements-by-xpath`
-  Find all elements in html/xml by xpath defined in parameter `sel`.
+  Find all elements in html/xml by xpath defined in parameter `xpath`.

 `get-elements-by-css`
   Find all elements in html/xml by css selector defined in parameter `sel`.